CENG502-Projects/CENG502-Spring2023/Barutcu/Readme.md

 ![primal_dual](https://github.com/CENG502-Projects/CENG502-Spring2023/assets/84293711/32d89eb0-5f48-4b41-a352-2ed5b7c3d871)

 The formulation captures the objective of maximizing a monotone k-submodular function subject to constraints on the size of the selected subset.
 The paper discusses the details of the formulation and provides insights into its properties and potential algorithmic approaches for solving it.
-- xe,i ∈ {0, 1} that indicates whether element e is assigned label i.
+- x_{e,i} ∈ {0, 1} that indicates whether element e is assigned label i.
-- yA ∈ {0, 1} that indicates whether A is the selected k-tuple.
+- y_A ∈ {0, 1} that indicates whether A is the selected k-tuple.
-- The first set of constraints enforce that e receives label i if and only if e ∈ Ai for the selected labeling.
+- The first set of constraints enforce that e receives label i if and only if e ∈ A_i for the selected labeling.
 - The second set of constraints enforce that we select exactly one k-tuple.
 - The third set of constraints enforce that each element receives at most one label.
 - The fourth set of constraints enforce the size constraints for the labels.
-By relaxing the integrality constraints x_{e,i}, Y_**A** ∈ {0, 1} to xe,i, Y_**A** ∈ (0, 1), we obtain the LP relaxation for the problem
+By relaxing the integrality constraints x_{e,i}, Y_A ∈ {0, 1} to x_{e,i} , Y_A ∈ (0, 1), we obtain the LP relaxation for the problem

 # 2. The method and my interpretation